rubocode/iTask/framework/tools/kanbans.md

 ## Kanbans

-> People judge you on your performance, so focus on the outcome.
+> For you to sleep well at night, the aesthetic, the quality, has to be carried all the way through.
 > **Steve Jobs**

 * A kanban is a board that contains a handful of columns.